CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

 ## setSubOrder

-Assigns a subOrder value to a participant within a structure by drawPosition where participant has been assigned
+Used to order ROUND_ROBIN participants when finishingPosition ties cannot be broken algorithmically.
+Assigns a subOrder value to a participant within a structure by drawPosition.

 ```js
 drawEngine.setSubOrder({